WPCloudDeploy Documentation

 And, “ACTIVATE” will not create a new site!
 So if a subscription was put on hold or somehow did not complete properly during initial checkout, the ACTIVATE function will not create the new site!

-In General, be careful using WooCommerce BULK ACTIONS with subscriptions and orders that involve WPCD related functionality.
+In general, please be careful using WooCommerce BULK ACTIONS with subscriptions and orders that involve WPCD related functionality.

 FAQ: Template Sites VS WPUltimo